schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/getting_around.md

 <p>
   <strong style="color:#0A9396">Bikes</strong><br>
   Some hotels may offer bike rentals, but there are many options out there.
-  It is a great option if you'd like to explore the city as a local.
+  This is a great option if you'd like to explore the city as a local.
 For longer distances we recommend using an electric bike.
-Be careful with those though, they go fast.
 </p>

 <h3>Taxis</h3>